mei-li/github-workshop/README.md

 git add commit-messages.md
 ```

+Hit `git status` again to see how the changes are still there but now they are staged for commit (it's a necessary preparation)

 Now commit those changes with a nice commit message using the `git commit` command:
 ```
 git commit -m "Add HERE your commit message"
 ```
 replacing the text in `""` with your commit message.

+Up until now, you have not submitted anything to GitHub!

 ### Push changes to GitHub